MLB Betting Odds, Totals, and Run Lines for the Baseball Games Today

 |Point Spread

+The San Francisco Giants and the San Diego Padres are both going to have to make sure that they can get wins against each other as it will prove to be vital down the stretch.

-The final matchup of the day is going to feature the San Deigo Padres and the San Francisco Giants.
-The Giants are going to be coming into this one at -150 on the moneyline and the over/under is going to be at 8.5.
+The Padres are going to be coming into this one as the favorite at -110 on the Moneyline and the over/under will be 7.5.

+San Diego is going to be throwing Yu Darvish and San Francisco will be sending Alex Cobb out on the mound.

 How to Bet on the MLB Games Tonight

-All major league baseball games and other sporting events are going to be offered at BetOnline.
-BetOnline is one of the top sports books in the world and has the best MLB bets, free bets, parlay boosts, and much more.
+All Major League Baseball games and other sporting events are going to be offered at the top sportsbooks.